varutw/varutw/README.md

 * I'm from Thailand, currenly living in Bangkok.
 * I'm a data engineer and data scientist.
 * Please find my Linkedin link [here](https://www.linkedin.com/in/varut-wiseschinda-807a24a1/).
-* Also, please check my DataEngineer repository [here] (https://github.com/varutw/DataEngineer).
+* Also, please check my DataEngineer repository [here](https://github.com/varutw/DataEngineer).
 * Nice to meet you!